Last Updated on October 9, 2020 by Nancie

 In my yard, squirrels seem completely indifferent to nyjer seed.
 This is the one seed that squirrels don’t eat here.
 I don’t have to baffle the nyjer feeders.
 And even if I sprinkle some on the ground for sparrows, the squirrels don’t eat this seed.

 Now, all creatures are different.
 So it is possible that squirrels in your yard might eat it.
-But I’ve never heard of a squirrel eating nyjer seed.
+But I’ve never seen a squirrel eating nyjer seed.

 Why Not Fill All Feeders With Nyjer?

 I have four feeders filled with nyjer.
 American Goldfinches love it.
 Other finches like House Finches and Purple Finches eat nyjer too.
 Pine Siskins will eat it and if you sprinkle it on the ground, some sparrows will eat it.
-(These include Dark-Eyed Juncos, White-Throated Sparrows, Fox Sparrows, Song Sparrows and Chipping Sparrows.)
+(These include Dark-Eyed Juncos, White-Throats, Fox, Song and Chipping Sparrows.)

 The trouble with nyjer is that lots of other backyard birds don’t eat it.
 If you are okay with feeding a limited group of birds, this might be your solution.
 But if you want see a wider variety at your feeders, it’s not going to do it for you.
 (See my post on How to Choose Birdseed For Backyard Birds for an idea of which birds eat what.)